2026 VED Update

 • The DVLA stopped issuing paper tax discs from 1 October 2014.

-• You can check the tax status of any vehicle – all you need is the vehicle’s make and registration number.
+• You can check the tax status of a vehicle online using its registration number.

-Cars registered between on or after 1 April 2017
+Cars registered on or after 1 April 2017

 Fuel type Single 12 month payment

-(Alternative fuel vehicles include liquid petroleum gas, hybrids and bioethanol powered)
+Alternative fuel vehicles include hybrids, liquid petroleum gas and bioethanol powered cars.

 Vehicles with a list price of more than £40,000